Usage

 rently unknown.
 This is used by Endpoint Devices, not by Net-

 work Connectivity Devices.
-If not specified, the network policy
+If not specified, the network pol-

-between 1 and 4094. tagged tells the VLAN should be tagged for
+1 and 4094. tagged tells that the VLAN should be tagged for

 the specified application type.